 3. Arrive early enough to enjoy the show before the show.
 After receiving tickets, visitors are directed across the street to the flashy pre-show lounge.
 Drinks and food are for sale during a musical robot performance, but with so many restaurants in Tokyo we recommend grabbing lunch before the show.
 After the performance, there is an opportunity for photos with the stars.
 At 7:30pm everyone is directed to a different, but equally gaudy staircase leading to the robot show.

 4. The front row is very close to the show.
-The room is rectangular with three tiers of seating on opposite sides with very narrow aisles.
+The rectangular room has 3 tiers of seating on opposite sides with very narrow aisles.
 We enjoyed seeing the dumbfounded expressions on the faces across the stage from us between acts.
-Guests seated in the front row are warned by the crew, the show will be very close at times, requiring the audience to lean back.
+Guests seated in the front row are warned by the crew the show will be very close at times requiring the audience to lean back.
 This is no exaggeration.
 Sitting in the front row, we leaned back several times to avoid being hit by a nearby float.

 5. Exiting in the middle of an act is Prohibited.
 Overpriced popcorn, bento boxes, beer, and water are for sale between acts.
 Minutes before the show begins, the aisles are closed with chains.
 An announcement is projected onto one of the showroom walls instructing all drinks to be placed in the recessed cup holders and all objects removed from the small table.
 Anyone not seated when the chains are in place will have to wait until the act is over to return to their seat.

 6. Participate.
-Wave that glow stick.
+Wave that glow stick!
 Giving my arm a break, a giant parrot bouncing by stopped and handed me my glow stick.
-There are times throughout the show members of the audience have an opportunity to participate.
+There are also times throughout the show members of the audience have an opportunity to participate.

 7. The second act is crazier than the first.
 The crew installs a chain link fence between the audience and stage before the second act.
 Unrelated to the first act, projected onto the wall is a story of sea animals living a joyful, peaceful life invaded by evil, robot aliens.
 The video ends, darkening the room when sharks, crabs, lobsters, clown fish, and other aquatic creatures emerge on stage to battle the intruders.
 As the last wounded sea animal scampers off stage, the crew dismantled the chain link fence.

 8. There are more than just robots in the show.
 There are robots, but also many other components to the show.
-The third act involves singers on floats corresponding with their outrageous attire, people wearing glowing strands of lights affixed to black body suits dancing to a Michael Jackson mash-up, tribal dancers, singing fish, and other strange performances.
-Just abruptly as the madness began, it ends and the show is over.
+The third act involves singers on floats corresponding with their outrageous attire, dancing to a Michael Jackson mash-up in black body suits adorned with strings of lights, tribal dancers, singing fish, and other strange performances.
+Just abruptly as the madness began, it ends, and the show is over.